foundata/chocolatey-sendmouseclick.extension/README.md

 # Chocolatey Send-MouseClick extension (`chocolatey-sendmouseclick.extension`)

-A [Chocolatey extension](https://docs.chocolatey.org/en-us/features/extensions) providing helper functions to trigger mouse clicks (send mouse related SendInput calls).
+A [Chocolatey extension](https://docs.chocolatey.org/en-us/features/extensions) providing helper functions to send mouse clicks (mouse related SendInput calls).
 These functions may be used in Chocolatey install and uninstall scripts by declaring this package a dependency in your package's `.nuspec`.

 ## Installation